angelol/eosledger/README.md

     npm install
     npm run build

-The command "npm run build" will build an index.browserify.js that can be included in the browser.
+The command "npm run build" will build an index.browserify.js under dist/ that can be included in the browser.

 The U2F USB interface is currently only supported by google chrome and it only works if the site is server via https.